Drug and Alcohol Rehab in Enfield

 Instead, other options can also help you to achieve sobriety.

 - SMART Recovery: SMART Recovery helps individuals with their substance use issues and motivates recovery.
 Sessions are typically held weekly and can be useful for those who want to adopt a self-help approach to recovery.

-- Alcoholics Anonymous and Narcotics Anonymous: These sessions are offered for free in the Enfield area and can help you to create close connections and support networks with local people.
+- Alcoholics Anonymous, Narcotics Anonymous and Cocaine Anonymous: These sessions are offered for free in the Enfield area and can help you to create close connections and support networks with local people.